 While in the home, anthropometric measurements will be taken and recorded onto a paper form; the measurements on the paper form will be entered into the computer at the earliest opportunity before leaving the house.
 A medical record release form will also be completed and signed by the parent/caregiver.
 Data from this form will be entered into the study database by the EMSI field interviewer following the home visit.
 At this time the incentive will also be distributed.

 If the family is participating in the Enhanced Protocol, during the first home visit the National Cancer Institute (NCI) Automated Self-Administered 24-hour Dietary Recall (ASA24) will be completed for the previous day by using the study computer and its broadband card to access the online instrument.
 Although the ASA24 was intended for self-administration, the dietary recall will be interviewer-administered.
 Respondents will sit alongside the EMSI field interviewer at the computer to view and respond to pre-programmed onscreen questions and portion size prompts as they report their intakes from the previous day.
 The interview will take approximately 30 minutes.
 Data collected through this web instrument will later be downloaded following the NCI’s procedures for data retrieval.
-Enhanced Protocol families will also be shown how to attach and detach the accelerometer during this first home visit, this demonstration is anticipated to take five minutes..
+Enhanced Protocol families will also be shown how to attach and detach the accelerometer during this first home visit, this demonstration is anticipated to take five minutes.

 Home Visit 2